AkashChetia/sentimental_analysis_on_assamese_reviews/readme.md

   10. Run `pip install scikit-learn`(depends)
   11. Run ` pip install python-dotenv`
   12. Get your API key and location to use the Microsoft translation API ( refer [here](https://azure.microsoft.com/en-in/services/cognitive-services/translator/))
-  13. Create a .env file and write this code (replace "yourAPIkey" and "yourLocation" with the one that you obtained in step 10.)
+  13. Create a .env file and write this code (replace "yourAPIkey" and "yourLocation" with the one that you obtained in step xii.)

   ```
   API_KEY=yourAPIkey